onionshare/onionshare/docs/source/features.rst

 If you receive an Office document or a PDF through OnionShare, you can convert these documents into PDFs that are safe to open using `Dangerzone <https://dangerzone.rocks/>`_.
 You can also protect yourself when opening untrusted documents by opening them in `Tails <https://tails.boum.org/>`_ or in a `Qubes <https://qubes-os.org/>`_ disposableVM.

+However, it is always safe to open text messages sent through OnionShare.

 Tips for running a receive service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you want to host your own anonymous dropbox using OnionShare, it's recommended you do so on a separate, dedicated computer always powered on and connected to the Internet, and not on the one you use on a regular basis.

 If you intend to put the OnionShare address on your website or social media profiles, save the tab (see :ref:`save_tabs`) and run it as a public service (see :ref:`turn_off_passwords`).
+It's also a good idea to give it a custom title (see :ref:`custom_titles`).

 Host a Website
 --------------